Tools4everBV/HelloID-Conn-Prov-Target-StudyTube/readme.md

 In order to get the ID:

-- All users from Visma are retrieved.
+- All users from StudyTube are retrieved.
 - A lookup table is created based on the `employee number` property.
 - The StudyTube account (and unique ID) will be searched using the `employee number`.

 > StudyTube accounts are retrieved using pagination

-> Because all StudyTube accounts are retrieved within the `create.ps` you may encounter issue's.
+> Because all StudyTube accounts are retrieved within the `create.ps1` you may encounter issue's.

 #### Entitlements